SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/04-Homework.md

 Write a function that manipulates an array of numbers.

-- `Add {number}`: add a number to the end of the array
+- `Add {number}`: add a number to the end of the array.

-- `Remove {number}`: remove number from the array
+- `Remove {number}`: add a number to the end of the array.

--	`RemoveAt {index}`: removes number at a given index
+-	`RemoveAt {index}`: add a number to the end of the array.

-- `Insert {number} {index}`: inserts a number at a given index
+- `Insert {number} {index}`: insert a number at a given index.

 **Note: All the indices will be valid!**

-Print the final state of the array (separated by single space).
+Print the final state of the array (separated by a single space).

-The input comes as array of strings.
+The input comes as an array of strings.

-First element will be a string containing the **array to manipulate.**
+The first element will be a string, containing the array to manipulate.

-Every other **command** you receive will also be a string.
+Every other element(command) that we receive, will also be a string.

-The output is the manipulated array printed on the console on a single line, separated by space.
+The output is the manipulated array, which we should print on the console on a single line, separated by a space.

 # Example